 Think about the kind of foot traffic you want.
 Do you want to serve busy commuters and office workers during weekday morning and lunch rushes?
 Or weekend shoppers in need of a caffeine boost?

 In other words, who are your target customers?

+Foot traffic won’t translate into sales unless your cafe appeals to the people passing it.
+This is why it’s important to define your target customer early on.
 The customers you target will greatly influence how you run your coffee shop.
 For example, if you target office workers, and locate your cafe in a business district your busiest periods will be the early morning and lunchtime hours.

 Your cafe would also be quieter on weekends than it would be in, say, a residential or shopping district.
 So you may have to pull customers in with deals and promotions to grow your weekend trade.